Wednesday, June 30, 2010

 There are also some photos of the contents of my storage shed.

 Today Kathy dropped in with her gorgeous daughter Bindi, who is visiting from Sydney.
-We had coffee, toured the gallery and spent time talking art and family again! ....which we never tire of!blogshed2sm Kathy wiblogshed3all be sending me some writing about the Scar Tree Art Project she has just completed and I will be able to post her photos then.
+We had coffee, toured the gallery and spent time talking art and family again! ....which we never tire of!
+Kathy will be sending me some writing about the Scar Tree Art Project she has just completed and I will be able to post her photos then.

 Here is a picture of these two amazing women - Strong, motivated and passionate.

-I really am fortunate to have such wonderful IMG_3216people in my life.
+I really am fortunate to have such wonderful people in my life.
 I will introduce you to more of my friends as we go along.

 I spent most of yesterday evening trying to arrange the sculptures according to my new plan.
 Try as I may, it seems that the new design is not going to work.
 I will press on a while longer.